-Up to 500 people have been infected while stranded on a cruise ship off of Japan.
+Up to 600 people have been infected while stranded on a cruise ship off of Japan, which has been quarantined.

 In short, there’s no way to prevent spread entirely, but efforts are already in place all over the world to limit the spread.
 There’s no way to guarantee safety, but travellers in other regions, even as close as Southeast Asia have not been encouraged to reconsider plans.

 China and Hong Kong have suspended classes for many schools and amusement parks in Shanghai and Hong Kong have also been temporarily closed.
 China has also suspended hundreds of train lines throughout the country, after it emerged that a fatality had reached Beijing.
 Additional cuts have been made to public transportation.

 With up to a 10+ day incubation period, it’s not easy to detect the virus in the short term, which makes the challenge more difficult.

 One of the few downsides to travel, is that you’re often in closer contact, in more enclosed spaces than usual with others.
 If you have planned travel within China, or are in an area which receives large numbers of flights from Wuhan, extra care should be given to personal hygiene, avoiding skin to skin contact and potentially using a mask or clothing accessory to cover your respiratory tracts.

 If you’re flying, wearing a scarf or hooded sweatshirt and using it to cover your nose and mouth whenever someone sneezes has been proven to significantly reduce the chance of airborne spread illness.

 Most major airlines hve suspended all flights to mainland China and other airlines are expected to follow, with countries now strongly advising against non essential travel.